falconeaj1/RL_Capstone/README.md

 ### Description

-This goal of this project was to program a basic version of tetris and implement a basic version of reinforcement learning so that the agent could play the game and clearl lines (preferably at a high level).
+This goal of this project was to program a basic version of tetris and implement a basic version of reinforcement learning so that the agent could play the game and clear lines (preferably at a high level).

 ### Scenario